lambda-orm/lambdaorm/doc/wiki/function_condition.md

 	- to: T

 ### includes

 - description: Is used to reduce the use of multiple OR conditions
 - deterministic: true
+- return: boolean
+- params:
+	- value: T
+	- list: T[]

+### in

+- description: Is used to reduce the use of multiple OR conditions
+- deterministic: true